ajschumacher/ajschumacher.github.io/20250322-i_hate_the_ivy_league_by_gladwell/index.md

 ---

 I tend to agree with Gladwell.
-Education shouldn't be an elitest thing based on keeping people out.
+Education shouldn't be an elitist thing based on keeping people out.